arskom/spyne/README.rst

 jumping through hoops just to expose their services using multiple protocols and transports.

+From another perspective, Spyne is framework for building distributed solutions hat strictly adhere to the MVC pattern, where Model = `spyne.model`, View = `spyne.protocol` and Controller = `user code`.

-Spyne comes with the implementations of popular transport, protocol and interface document standards along with an easy-to-use API that lets you build on existing functionality.
+Spyne comes with the implementations of popular transport, protocol and interface document standards along with a well-defined API that lets you build on existing functionality.

 Spyne currently supports the WSDL 1.1 interface description standard,